 2q37 Deletion

-Below is a summary for 2q37 Deletions observed in research publications.
+The information for this summary of 2q37 deletion syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 Click here for our full 2q37 Gene Guide